eeditiones/workshop/assignments/A4_apparatus.md

 ## Data sample

-We're gonna use a shortened sample from a project ww have been working on, a web publication for the *Canoniser les Sept Sages de Rome* (C7S).
+We're gonna use a shortened sample from a project we have been working on, a web publication for the *Canoniser les Sept Sages de Rome* (C7S).
 We will use the first chapter of _Roman de Pelyarmenus_.

 We have already created a XAR file that contains this file, see https://github.com/eeditiones/workshop/tree/master/data/pelyarmenus.
 Please familiarize yourself with the encoding structure of the document - structural divisions into chapters and paragraphs.